All Episodes

 Yeah.

-I if you asked a school teacher how common is it for people to spell get with two E's, they'd probably say that it's extremely unlikely.
+If you asked a school teacher how common is it for people to spell get with two E's, they'd probably say that it's extremely unlikely, which suggests something a little bit deliberate.

 So why would you put a double E?

-But the 77th Brigade are giving PowerPoint presentations on it as we speak.
+I bet the 77th Brigade are giving PowerPoint presentations on it as we speak.

-It's the house gammon.
+It's the House Gammon.

-Uh don't know why you would agree to it.
+I don't know why you would agree to it.

-Uh Hector says everything about that Chinese thing feels like a hoax.
+Hector says everything about that Chinese thing feels like a hoax.

-I've seen I I've seen them everywhere, you know, I've used them everywhere.
+You know, I've used them everywhere.

-My my you know my family loves Chinese takeaways.
+My family loves Chinese takeaways.

-Like so like why would you do that to them?
+Like, so, like, why would you do that to them?

 That's a really weird thing.

-But uh but anyway, I got no answer.
+But anyway, I got no answer.

-So folks, come over to Losseace.com, sign up, five pounds a month, come and watch Real Politik Live, the beginning of the end.
+Come and watch Real Politik Live, the beginning of the end.

 So what subject are you actually talking about?